-Roofing including roof space Repair category 2 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
+Roofing including roof space Repair category 2 Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required in respect of some misaligned slates.
+Evidence of leakage to the skylight at top of common stair.
+This should be made good along with repairs to any associated defects.
+Cracked pane of glass noted to the skylight.
 The flat roof has a limited life only and will require regular maintenance and eventual renewal.
-The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
-Some weathered timbers noted to the skylight and this should be made good
+The roof covering is now of an age where ongoing and regular maintenance will

+Roofing including roof space Repair category 2 Notes be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+We have been advised by the seller the leaking cupola was repaired in January 2023 along with some roof repairs.
+Further details should be sought prior to purchase and we have been advised documents can be made available.